 The Ethics Commission shall conduct a hearing to determine if a violation of the code has occurred.
-All hearings shall be opened to the public and recorded in a manner to be determined by the Ethics Commission.
+Confidentiality of complaints, evaluations of possible violations, and investigations shall be maintained pursuant Section 1-82a of the Connecticut General Statute.
+Unless a judge trial referee makes a finding of probable cause, a complaint alleging a violation of this part shall be confidential except upon the request of the respondent All hearings shall be opened to the public and recorded in a manner to be determined by the Ethics Commission.